benders5e/benders5e/bender.md

 <!--div style="height:4em;">
 </div-->
 **_Guanmao Hat._**
 This large-brimmed hat is flat and shield-like, allowing the wearer to defuse various attacks by lowering their head.
-It confers +1 to AC.
+It confers +1 to AC and costs 10gp.

 **_Hooked Swords._**
 On a hit, you can make an opposed Dexterity check against the target's Strength.
 On a success, the target is disarmed and its weapon clatters to the ground in the nearest empty space (your choice if there are multiple options).
 If the target is wielding more than one weapon, only one of them falls to the ground.